- May 16, 2025

 9. Sandipani Temple:

-When it comes to the most beautiful temples to visit in Gujarat, the Sandipani Temple is located in Porbandar and is dedicated to the pure friendship of Sudama and Krishna.
+When it comes to the most beautiful temples to visit in Gujarat, the Sandipani Temple in Porbandar is dedicated to the pure friendship between Sudama and Krishna.
 It is the only temple in the world that stands still and holds the loyalty and devotion of Sudama.
 Sandipani Temple is quite popular, and it is called the "Shri Hari Mandir," which took almost 13 years to build.

 See also: 15 Famous Temples (Mandir) in Kerala